 Satan's bitterness deepened when he saw how the Son of God related to the human creatures.
 It was not only as a Father to a son and a daughter, but also as to very special friends.
-As Lucifer, the light bearer, he had been granted great privileges in Heaven before his rebellion.
+As the highest–ranking praise leader, he had been granted great privileges in Heaven before his rebellion.
 He had known God as his Father and as a friend, besides being an honoured servant, but these new creatures were given a place even closer to the Father than any of the angels, regardless of how they were not as strong or as brilliant of mind as the least of God's angels in Heaven.

 Humans could not even fly on their own.
 Their uniqueness seemed to be in how they were "wired" inside.
 These creatures needed to trust God to an extent that was required of none of the angels, in order to overcome their limitations.
 They had an ability to know God's mind and heart like no other, and to be an open channel for God's power like no other creatures, which would enable them to overcome all physical and intellectual limitations.

 Indeed, if they opened themselves completely to God, trusting always in His goodness, no matter how puzzled they were about circumstances that appeared to contradict it, they would eventually be enabled to far exceed what any of the angels could do.
 Lucifer squinted thoughtfully at the creatures, mulling over the possibility that this need to trust God so implicitly could be used against them.

 He thought of how he could entice the humans who were placed over these domains.
 If he could somehow trick them both into handing over their authority, he could eat from the Tree of Life and possibly obtain an edge in his battle with God.

 Satan did not reckon with the fact that he can never obtain anything, unless God lets him, nor the possibility that taking that fruit would be destructive to him, because he was no longer wired to make use of it.